About the German Studies Collection

 Memorial and Honorific Gifts: Contributions given in memory or in honor of a person are welcomed.
 For a gift of $1,000 or more, a named memorial book fund can be established.
 A special book plate will be created and placed in each book.

 Named Endowment: Endowment funds may be established with a gift of $50,000 or more.
 These funds provide the library with an annual income in perpetuity and have a lasting impact on maintaining a world class collection within the Library's German Studies Collection.
 The University invests its endowments carefully to achieve a healthy rate of return that provides for both current needs and long-term growth.
 A special book plate will be created and placed in each book.

 Cash Gifts for Book Purchases: Cash contributions of any amount are welcomed and can be made directly to the Library using the online form.
 In the section marked "special instructions or designations for this gift," specify "German Studies Collection."

-If you prefer to send a check, make it payable to the UC Regents (indicate which collection it is for) and mail it to: James H. Spohrer, Librarian for the German Studies Collection, 438 Doe Memorial Library, University of California, Berkeley, CA 94720.
+If you prefer to send a check, make it payable to the UC Regents (indicate which collection it is for) and mail it to: Jason Schultz, Interim Librarian for the German Studies Collection, 438 Doe Memorial Library, University of California, Berkeley, CA 94720.